-- 2.4.8.1 A risk-based environmental monitoring program shall be in place for all pet food manufacturing processes. - The responsibility and methods for the environmental monitoring program shall be documented and implemented. - 2.4.8.2 An environmental sampling and testing schedule shall be prepared.
+- 2.4.8.1 A risk-based environmental monitoring program shall be in place for all food manufacturing processes and immediate surrounding areas, which impact manufacturing processes. - The responsibility and methods for the environmental monitoring program shall be documented and implemented. - 2.4.8.2 An environmental sampling and testing schedule shall be prepared.
 It shall at a minimum: - i.
 Detail the applicable pathogens or indicator organisms to test for in that industry; - ii.
 List the number of samples to be taken and the frequency of sampling; - iii.
-Outline the locations in which samples are to be taken and the rotation of locations as needed; - iv.
-Describe the methods to handle elevated or undesirable results. - 2.4.8.3.
-Environmental testing results shall be monitored, tracked, and trended and preventative actions (refer to 2.5.3.1) implemented where unsatisfactory results or trends are observed.
+Outline the locations in which samples are to be taken and the rotation of locations as needed; and - iv.
+Describe the methods to handle elevated or undesirable results. - 2.4.8.3 Environmental testing results shall be monitored, tracked, and trended, and preventative actions (refer to 2.5.3.1) shall be implemented where unsatisfactory results or trends are observed.